How To

 So this…

-cardstock pumpkin
+Weeding our cardstock pumpkin

 Will become this…

-And you’ll eventually have this…
+And will eventually become this…

 5. Glue the Layers Together